This story started here.

 The younger man looked up from his book.
 "Oh, look," he drawled.
 "It’s a rescue.
 Hallelujah."

-Kelly looked around quickly.
-They watched as a pair of headlights moved very slowly down the ramp from the street, through the parking lot, and around the terminal building toward them.
+Kelly and Stephanie watched as a pair of headlights moved very slowly down the ramp from the street, through the parking lot, and around the terminal building toward them.